celestiaorg/docs/docs/developers/gm-query.md

 ## 📨 Query request and response types

-In the same file, you will find:
+In the same file, we will find:

 - `QueryGmRequest` is empty because it does not require parameters
 - `QueryGmResponse` contains `text` that is returned from the chain